Toinne/HTML-CSS/Week1/MAKEME.md

 ### How to hand in Homework:
 _Steps_:
-1. In your newly created Github account search for the invitation from the HackYourFutureBelgium organization to you join your classes team.
+1. In your newly created Github account search for the invitation from the HackYourFutureBeHomeWork organization to you join your classes team.
 2. Create a new repository (name it something like hyf-html-css) make sure you select the option: initialize with README.
 3. Inside your new repository create a folder called "week1".
 If you have trouble finding out how to create a folder in Github check this [Stack Overflow question](https://stackoverflow.com/questions/18773598/creating-folders-inside-github-com-repo-without-using-git)
 >Tip: you can also create a "week1" folder on your local computer that contains you files and upload the entire folder to Github.